spring-projects/spring-integration/docs/src/info/readme.txt

-SPRING INTEGRATION 2.1.0 Milestone 3
+SPRING INTEGRATION 2.1.0 Release Candidate 1
 -----------------------------------------------------------

 To find out what has changed since any earlier releases, see 'changelog.txt'.